sigstore/sigstore-python/README.md

                         (default: None)
   --overwrite           Overwrite preexisting signature and certificate
                         outputs, if present (default: False)

+  --single-cert         Use a single signing certificate and key to sign
+                        multiple artifacts (default: False)

 Sigstore instance options:
   --staging             Use sigstore's staging instances, instead of the